-Mr. Bradley is the Executive Director and co-founder of the California Cannabis Industry Association (CCIA).
-He is responsible for public policy advocacy and political strategy at the state and local levels.
+Mr. Bradley is the Policy Director and co-founder of the California Cannabis Industry Association (CCIA).
+He is responsible for public policy, advocacy, and political strategy at the state and local levels.
 Mr. Bradley is highly skilled in creating campaign messaging, demographic targeting, and public policy development.

 Before joining CCIA, Mr. Bradley was the President of BCI Solutions, a Medical Cannabis Strategic Consulting firm.
 He is considered an “outside the box” strategist whose hard-driving style has earned him a reputation as one of the leaders in California's cannabis industry.